ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting_reqs.md

 Porting Mbed OS requires the following hardware:

-- An evaluation board with the targeted MCU.
+- A development PC.
+You can port targets, connectivity and storage on Windows, macOS or Linux.
+However, due to limitations in some development tools that Mbed OS uses, you need a Windows PC for DAPLink/FlashAlgo development.

+-  An evaluation board with a target MCU, debug probe or an integrated interface chip.
+The hardware [is reviewed in greater details later in this document]().

     The new target needs a unique board ID.
 [Contact Arm]() to get one.

+- A storage device (SD or external flash).
+- A micro SD card for the CI test shield.<!--are these the same thing?-->

-- A micro USB cables.
-One Micro USB cable connects the evaluation board to your development PC.
+- A micro USB cable to connect the evaluation board to your development PC.

 You may also need: